Genivia/ugrep/README.md

            --cpp  Output file matches in C++.
 See also option --format.

            --csv  Output file matches in CSV.
-Use options -H, -n, -k, and  -b  to specify additional fields.
+Use options -H, -n, -k, and  -b  to specify CSV values to output.
 See also option --format.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to